 Scitation provides researchers, students, and educators with access to current, cutting edge research plus a deep archive of seminal physics content that supports the study and advancement of physics and related disciplines including physics, chemistry, geosciences, engineering, and acoustics.

-Including journals, conference proceedings, standards, and magazines, Scitation hosts nearly one million articles published by AIP Publishing and AIP Member Societies
+Including journals, conference proceedings, and magazines, Scitation hosts nearly one million articles published by AIP Publishing and AIP Member Societies

 The purpose of the Acoustical Society of America is to increase the knowledge of acoustics and to promote its practical applications.
 Established in 1929, the present membership includes leaders in acoustics worldwide.
 Diverse fields of interest in acoustics include physics, engineering, architecture, noise, oceanography, biology, speech and hearing, psychology and music.